 How is Georgetown University supporting undocumented students?

 Georgetown University is committed to supporting undocumented students and the unique challenges they may face.
 Georgetown recently appointed our first full-time associate director, Arelis Palacios, for undocumented student services.
 In addition, Georgetown has a working group of faculty, staff, and students who meet regularly to focus on supporting undocumented students.
 Georgetown has contracted with Catholic Charities Immigration Legal Services to offer free legal advice to students interested in renewing DACA.

 President DeGioia will continue to support and advocate for federal efforts in support of the DACA initiative, the Bar Removal of Individuals who Dream and Grow our Economy (BRIDGE) Act, and the DREAM Act, federal legislation that would lead to a permanent path to legal permanent residency for undocumented students.

 Georgetown created a website devoted to providing information about resources and guidance to undocumented students and prospective students.

 What is the cost of the Georgetown MBA Program?

 What kind of financial aid does Georgetown offer?

-All MBA students are eligible for merit-based scholarships.
-Merit-based scholarships are awarded and announced at the time of admission.
+All MBA students are eligible for scholarships.
+Scholarships are awarded at the time of admission and are based on a holistic review process with the goal of admitting a competitive, diverse class.
 Federal financial aid (in the form of loans) is available to all eligible U.S. citizens and permanent residents studying in the Full-time and Flex MBA Programs.
 The Office of Student Financial Services (OSFS) is your resource for all financial aid related questions.